MimIR 0.1

 Iterating over the Program

-There are several ways of doing this.
-It depends on what exactly you want to achieve and how much structure you need during the traversal.
-The simplest way is to kick off with World::externals and recursively run over Def::deps like this:
+There are several ways to iterate over a MimIR program.
+Which one is best depends on what you want to do and how much structure you need during the traversal.

 DefSet done;